-- 1. The auditors' report expresses an unqualified opinion on the consolidated financial statements of Goodwill of Silicon Valley, Inc. - No significant deficiencies relating to the audit of the consolidated financial statements are reported in the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
-No instances of noncompliance material to the consolidated financial statements of Goodwill of Silicon Valley, Inc., which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
-No significant deficiencies relating to the audit of the major federal award programs are reported in the Independent Auditors' Report on Compliance for Each Major Federal Program; Report on Internal Control over Compliance; and Report on the Schedule of Expenditures of Federal Awards Required by OMB Circular A-133. - 5.
-The auditors' report on compliance for the major federal award programs for Goodwill of Silicon Valley, Inc. expresses an unqualified opinion on all major federal programs. - 6.
-There are no audit findings relating to major programs that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - 7.
-The program tested as a major program included: Supportive Services for Veteran Families CFDA No. 64033.
-Grant No. 14-CA-013 and 12-CA-013. - 8.
-The threshold used for distinguishing between Type A and B programs was \$300,000. - 9.
-Goodwill of Silicon Valley, Inc. qualified as a low-risk auditee.
+- 1. The auditors' report expresses an unqualified opinion on the consolidated financial statements of Goodwill of Silicon Valley. - 2.
+No significant deficiencies relating to the audit of the consolidated financial statements are reported in the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Consolidated Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+No instances of noncompliance material to the consolidated financial statements of Goodwill of Silicon Valley, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
+No significant deficiencies relating to the audit of the major federal award programs are reported in the Independent Auditors' Report on Compliance for Each Major Federal Program and Report on Internal Control over Compliance Required by Uniform Guidance. - 5.
+The auditors' report on compliance for the major federal award programs for Goodwill of Silicon Valley expresses an unqualified opinion on all major federal programs. - 6.
+There are no audit findings relating to major programs that are required to be reported in accordance with Uniform Guidance. - 7.
+The program tested as a major program included: Twenty-First Century Community Learning Centers CFDA 84.287C, Grant numbers 14-14535-V927-8A, 14-14535-V927-9A, 15-14535-V927-9A; REDF CFDA 94.019, Grant number 01-GSV-01 - 8.
+The threshold used for distinguishing between Type A and B programs was \$750,000. - 9.
+Goodwill of Silicon Valley qualified as a low-risk auditee.